Karin0002/1dv610-L2-module-ts/README.md

 To see the full documentation see [docs](./docs.md).

 ## Bugreports and contribution
 To contribute you can make bugreports and see current ones in [github](https://github.com/Karin0002/color-theme-generator/issues).
-If you want to extend or experiment with the module you can fork the project on [github](https://github.com/Karin0002/color-theme-generator).
+If you want to extend or experiment with the module you can fork the project in [github](https://github.com/Karin0002/color-theme-generator).

 ## Testreports
-To see the testreports go to [github](https://github.com/Karin0002/color-theme-generator)
+To see the testreports go to [testreport](./testreport.md)

 ### Disclosure
 This module is part of an assignment in the course 1DV610, held by Linnaeus University.
 That means that the author of this moudle is a student.